ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 based on residual patterns alone [@maunder2013].
 Therefore, it is important to investigate the consequences of model misspecification.
-One important role of simulation testing is formally evaluating the ability of assessment models to accurately and precisely estimate parameters of interest under different conditions and levels of misspecification [@wilberg2006; @deroba2013a; @crone2013].
+Investigating the consequences of model misspecification on the ability of assessment models to accurately and precisely estimate parameters is one important role of simulation testing [@wilberg2006; @deroba2013a; @crone2013].

 Most simulation testing work to date has used custom frameworks